mapmeld/TileMill-Connects/readme.md

     }
     */

+If you want an actual comment, begin the line with a // comment and no spaces

 Enter your code into the Carto editor, and <strong>scroll the code editor so your code is in view</strong>

 3) If you have the plugin installed, click the link icon above the usual Teaser / Click menu.
 If you'd rather not install a plugin, open TileMill inside your browser, on http://localhost:20009.
 Open the JavaScript console and paste networkpoll.js in directly.